ramiel/memoizy/README.md

 - max age: forbid memoized value after an amount of time
 - custom cache key: decide how to build your cache key
-- clear and delete: delete all the memoized values or just ones for a specific argument set
+- clear and delete: delete all the memoized values or just one for a specific argument set
 - conditional memoization: memoize the result only if you like it :)
 - fully tested
 - small size